 But it's not all altruistic.
 The UAE is keen to expand its science and technology sector to transform the country into more of a knowledge-based economy as the global demand for oil decreases.

 Instruments on the probe

 The Hope probe features three instruments: an Emirates eXploration Imager (EXI), an Emirates Mars InfraRed Spectrometer (EMIRS), and an Emirates Mars Ultraviolet Spectrometer (EMUS).

 EXI: Will study the lower atmosphere of Mars and capture high-resolution images.
 It will measure the optical depth of water ice in the atmosphere and analyze the Martian ozone.

 EMIRS: Will study the Martian lower atmosphere.
 It will measure the global distribution of dust, ice clouds, water vapor, and temperature.

 EMUS: Will measure the levels and variability of carbon monoxide and oxygen in the Martian thermosphere.
 It will also measure oxygen and hydrogen in the exosphere.

 This mission is all about collaboration.

-The Mohammed Bin Rashid Space Center has struck partnerships with the Laboratory for Atmospheric and Space Physics at the University of Colorado, Boulder; the Space Sciences Laboratory at the University of California, Berkeley; and the School of Earth and Space Exploration at Arizona State University.
+For the mission, the Mohammed Bin Rashid Space Center struck partnerships with the Laboratory for Atmospheric and Space Physics at the University of Colorado, Boulder; the Space Sciences Laboratory at the University of California, Berkeley; and the School of Earth and Space Exploration at Arizona State University.